 Expansion of the Clubhouse (1926)

 Following the 1924 Henley victory, the club expanded its premises.
-A larger boathouse was constructed under the leadership of Jack Arnold, which served the club until the move to its current premises in 1998.
+A larger boathouse was constructed under the leadership of Jack Arnold, which served the club until it moved to its current premises in 1998.

 Golden Achievements (1930s-1980s)